 Pirate bay lists 72 YIFY movies in its top 100HD movie section.
 In five years, over 4500 infringing titles have been shared on such sites.
 With 3.4 million unique visitors of 43 million views on the YIFY website in august alone, YIFY is the biggest piracy bust in New Zealand’s history.

 YIFY has been an arch enemy to the American Hollywood industry for the span of its existence.
-The free distribution of movies affected theatre sales of some world’s blockbusters for a while.
+The free distribution of the latest movies and TV shows affected theatre sales of some world’s blockbusters for a while.
 However, countries are determined to fight piracy with very stringent measures.

 The legality of this practice is debatable but the facts are clear.
 Copyright protected content is not meant to be downloaded illegally.